Matherunner/hldoc/source/strafing.rst

 ..
 FIXME: similar to the frame rate section, this is misleading because it implies newer engines do not round tau_p.

-..
-TODO: maybe should the effect of slowdown in player movement first, then discuss the proof only here
-..
-TODO: also need to discuss and prove that tau_p = tau_g when f_p is a divisor of 1000? mention this in player movement maybe

 When :math:`\eta \ne 1`
 +++++++++++++++++++++++